TL;DR:

 Quality Over Quantity: You don't need millions of pieces of UGC.
 You need the right pieces that resonate.
 43% of marketers say it's very hard to find engaging UGC manually, which is why curation matters as much as collection.

-In a strange moment where the most advanced technology available is pushing us back toward the most human practices.
+We're in a strange moment.
+The most advanced technology available is pushing us back toward the most human practices.
 AI has given us the power to generate unlimited content, and in response, we're learning to value the limited, the real, the genuinely created.

-The brands that will win aren't those with the biggest AI budgets or the most sophisticated automation.
-They're the brands that understand this paradox: in the age of artificial everything, authenticity is the only currency that matters.
+The brands winning in 2026 aren't the ones with the biggest AI budgets.
+They're the ones who understand the paradox… in the age of artificial everything, authenticity is the only currency that appreciates.

-That means investing in systems—like Averi's Library and Marketplace—that help you collect, organize, and leverage real customer voices at scale.
-It means thinking of UGC not as free content but as trust capital.
+That means thinking of UGC not as free content but as trust capital.
 It means being comfortable with imperfection, because imperfection signals truth.
+It means recognizing that your customers aren't your audience — they're your co-creators.

 FAQs